maxi376/sdtema1/README.md

 # sdtema1
 Hello.
-This is a .NET project that creates a web application for:
+This is a .NET project that creates a web application and the role is understanding Request-Reply Communication.

+The Client requirement are as follows:
 Energy Management System that consists of a frontend and two microservices designed to manage users and their associated smart energy metering devices.
 The system can be accessed by two types of users after a login process: administrator (manager), and clients.
 The